alebermudez-MGP/sops-bds/02-contract-request.md

 ### 7.2 — Update Banking Info

 After saving, click the **Update Banking Info** button in the upper right corner of the account page.

-This will open a confirmation screen showing the banking details.
 Click **Next** to apply the banking information to all transactions in the Enrollment Plan.

 ### 7.3 — Verify in Enrollment Plan

-Navigate to the **Opportunity** → **Enrollment Plan** tab.
+> ⚠️ This step cannot be completed until [Schedule Transactions](./schedule-transactions) has been done.
+Once complete, navigate to the **Opportunity** → **Enrollment Plan** tab.
 Open any transaction and confirm the banking information has been correctly linked.

 ---